GauravDattuPise/BlogAppMern/readme.md

 -- Create and manage blog posts: Users can create new blog posts, edit existing ones, and delete posts they own.

--- View and search blog posts: Users can view all blog posts on the homepage and search for specific posts by keywords.
+-- View blog posts: Users can view all blog posts on the homepage of other users and user can see his blogs post on his My-Blog page.

--- Categories and tags: Blog posts can be categorized and tagged for easy organization and discovery.

--- User comments: Users can leave comments on blog posts to engage in discussions.

 ## Technologies Used